exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Returns the actual LECT for the specified validator, along with the hash of the Exonum transaction published in this LECT.

-If the specified `id` is greater or equal to validators amount, returns an error.
+If the specified `id` is greater or equal to validator's value, returns an error.

 #### Parameters